rapid7/recog/README.md

     12:
     13: </fingerprints>

 The first line should always consist of the XML version declaration.
 The first element should always be a `fingerpints` block with a `matches` attribute indicating what this fingerprint file is supposed to match.
-The `matches` attribute is normally in the form of protocol.field.
+The `matches` attribute is normally in the form of `protocol.field`.

 Inside of the `fingerprints` element there should be one or more `fingerprint` elements.
 Every fingerprint should contain a `pattern` attribute, which contains the regular expression to be used against the match key.

 Inside of the fingerprint, a `description` element should contain a human-readable string describing this fingerprint.

-The `example` element should contain a successful match for the fingerprint's `pattern`.
-Multiple `example` elements are preferred, as these elements are used for the built-in regression testing suite.
+At least one `example` element should be present, however multiple `example` elements are preferred.
+These elements are used as part of the test coverage present in rspec which validates that the provided data matches the specified regular expression.
+Additionally, if the fingerprint is using the `param` elements to extract field values from the data (described next), you can add these expected extractions as attributes for the `example` elements.
+In the example above, this:

+    07:  <example service.version="4.62">RomSShell_4.62</example>

+tests that `RomSShell_4.62` matches the provided regular expression and that the value of `service.version` is 4.62.

 The `param` elements contain a `pos` attribute, which indicates what capture field from the `pattern` should be extracted, or `0` for a static string.
 The `name` attribute is the key that will be reported in the case of a successful match and the `value` will either be a static string for `pos` values of `0` or missing and taken from the captured field.